 In that instance, rather than swap vendors wholesale, it may be more prudent to upsize or downsize your current system accordingly, if possible.
 Several vendors offer tier packages to cater clients from SMBs to enterprise-level titans.
 Contact your provider and see what your options are.

 What if you’ve seen a lot of employee turnover since you’ve adopted your last solution?
-A lot of new faces on the marketing team can bring a lot of fresh ideas and creativity but may also require some changes to the way things work to get the most out of that new energy.
+New faces on the marketing team can bring fresh ideas and creativity but may also require some changes to the way things work to get the most out of that new energy.
 That may require a change in solution to be more conducive with your young blood.
 This may not necessarily be the case, but it’s an avenue to consider if this is the situation you find yourself in.

 The final indicator that it may be time to swap solutions is a lack of updates from the provider.
 If your vendor isn’t updating their product in a timely or constructive manner, why stay with them?
 You can’t market effectively with outdated software.
 If your solution isn’t up to snuff as a result of the provider behind it, it’s time to look elsewhere for someone that will step up to the plate.